CristianDavid1291/CopilotSeleniumAutomation/README.md

 - Each test file contains separate functions for different test cases.
 - Each function includes a static wait of 5 seconds after performing operations for manual verification.
 - The page files contain classes with methods to interact with the respective elements on the website.
+- Test data (such as credentials) is stored in the `data` directory.

 ## Contributing